nix-community/google-summer-of-code/2018/projects.md

 ### Hercules CI
 Work on the (Haskell) implementation of [Hecules CI](https://github.com/hercules-ci/hercules)

-### Efficient binary deployments for e.g. IoT devices
-Mentor: @moretea
-Compute efficient diff between two (resurcive) derivations using a bsd-diff like algorithm, and expand in-memory with low resoruces.
-Can be used to imporove update efficiiency for IoT like devices.

 ### Home Manager improvements
 [Home manager](https://github.com/rycee/home-manager) appears to be one of the most commonly used ways to